Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Jeep Cherokee are $1,610 every 12 months for full coverage insurance.
-Comprehensive insurance costs approximately $308 each year, collision costs $582, and liability costs around $520.
-Buying just liability costs as low as $592 a year, with insurance for high-risk drivers costing $3,488 or more.
-16-year-old drivers pay the highest rates at $6,130 a year or more.
+Average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage insurance.
+Comprehensive costs on average $308, collision costs $582, and liability costs around $520.
+A liability-only policy costs as low as $592 a year, with high-risk insurance costing around $3,488.
+Teens receive the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Estimates include $500 deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and Cherokee models.
+These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 states and for all Cherokee models.

-Where you live can have significant affects on the price of auto insurance.
-Rural locations have more infrequent physical damage claims than congested cities.
+Where you live can have significant affects on insurance rates.
+Rural areas tend to have a lower frequency of physical damage claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.